jiangqiw/cse15l-lab-reports/Lab Report5.md

 Hi Jiangqi!
 In your screenshot, I can see the failure-inducing input and context.
 I think there is no problem with the given implementation of list methods.
 However, in the screenshot, I cannot see your code in grade.sh, which could contain wrong code.
 Can you show me a screenshot of the grade.sh document?

-Also, please describe the file and directory structure and try running the program on other list methods example.
+Also, please describe the related file and directory structure and try running the program on other list methods example.
 That could be helpful for finding the error.

 ## Part3: Student's reply